-The Global Shorebird Counting Program is one of the key events of the World Shorebirds Day, an effort to raise awareness about the importance of regular bird monitoring/counting as the core element of protection of bird populations and habitat conservation.
+The Global Shorebird Count, held every year on the weekend nearest September 6, is one of the key events of World Shorebirds Day.
+The Count is intended to raise awareness of the importance of regular monitoring to protect bird populations and conserve their habitats.

-- Think about where will you be on the Global Shorebird Counting weekend (dates in our blog);
+- Think about where will you be on the Global Shorebird Counting weekend (dates at our blog);

-- Submit your data to eBird (find related technical details here) or send directly us (this is a less preferred way).
+- Submit your data to eBird (the preferred method; details here) or send your results directly to us.

 - The list of shorebirds can be found here.

 - Don’t be disappointed if your site holds only a few birds.
-Every effort counts, whether hundreds or thousands of individuals are present or just one.
+Every effort counts, whether there are hundreds individuals or just one.

 - The deadline for data submission is September 20.